 To submit a manuscript, please follow the general guidelines for contributors to Language.
-Manuscripts for publication should be sent to the editorial office, marked clearly as a submission for the Phonological Analysis section.
+Manuscripts for publication should be submitted through the OJS portal, marked clearly as a submission for the Phonological Analysis section.
 The editorial process for Language will be followed, with double-blind review of manuscripts by expert reviewers.
 The section co-editors welcome inquiries about possible article topics.
 Please feel free to communicate with us via email (click on the names of one of the editors above).

 Online Publishing Details

 As an online publication, articles in this section will be disseminated as soon as they are ready and will be made available immediately to anyone with access to Project MUSE, and will be indexed for citation purposes with the next quarterly issue of Language.
 After one year, everything published in Language will be made available on the LSA website to anyone, including non-members, thereby meeting "green" open access standards.
 There are also options for arranging for immediate open access.
 Read more about the new online sections of Language and other developments in LSA publications here.

 - Juliette Blevins, CUNY Graduate Center

 - Ellen Broselow, Stony Brook

 - John A. Goldsmith, Chicago

 - Larry M. Hyman, UC Berkeley